tjanez/ansible-elasticsearch-role/README.rst

     :target: https://galaxy.ansible.com/tjanez/elasticsearch/
     :alt: Ansible Role

-Ansible role to install and configure Elasticsearch 2.4 or 5.0 on RHEL/CentOS 7.
+Ansible role to install and configure Elasticsearch 5.x on RHEL/CentOS 7.

+**NOTE: This version of the role only supports Elasticsearch 5.x.
+To use the role with Elasticsearch 2.4, use version 1.0.0.**

 Main features:

 - Installs Elasticsearch from upstream's RPM repositories.
+- Upgrades Elastcisearch from version 2.x (if necessary).
 - Configures Elasticsearch according to the `official Elasticsearch Reference for version 5.0`_
 - Configures system's performance settings with `Tuned`_ if it is enabled